Connect with us!

 Address: 2375 State Hwy, Eastham, MA

-Hours: Call into the Eastham Historical Society at 508-255-0788 for tour times.
+Hours: Contact the Eastham Historical Society at 508-255-0788 for times

 Captain Penniman House